crewAIInc/crewAI/README.md

 - **Processes Driven**: Currently only supports `sequential` task execution but more complex processes like consensual and hierarchical being worked on.

 ![CrewAI Mind Map](/crewAI-mindmap.png "CrewAI Mind Map")

+## Examples
+You can test different real life examples of AI crews [in the examples repo](https://github.com/joaomdmoura/crewAI-examples?tab=readme-ov-file)

 ## Local Open Source Models
 crewAI supports integration with local models, thorugh tools such as [Ollama](https://ollama.ai/), for enhanced flexibility and customization.
 This allows you to utilize your own models, which can be particularly useful for specialized tasks or data privacy concerns.